HamiltonMultimedia/hello-world/README.md

 I mean I understood it before but now it's all becoming practical.
 For example the concept of a shared file system.
 Two nodes serving as separate components of a large application.
+Sharing a File System provides the convience of Users finding the same files.